Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 2. Calculate non-irrigation outflows from storage

-        The non-irrigation
+        The non-irrigation outflows include a user defined leakage rate, fixed removal of storage water for other purposes and finally evaporation from the storage body (NOT IMPLMENTED).

+        Leakage from the storage body is defined as a fixed user specified rate ('stor_leakage') which will be removed daily.
+There is no head leakage relationship defined in the model

-        Finally a set amount of water can be removed from the storage on any given day (e.g. for stock water use).
+        A set amount of water can be removed from the storage on any given day (e.g. for stock water use).
         This is achieved by setting the matrix_weather parameter 'external_inflow' to a negative value.
 This feature is not avalible if runoff is calculated internally (when *'runoff_from_rain' == 0)

+        Finally, evaporation is planned to be implmented; however it is currently set to 0 as a place holder for further development.

 3. Calculate irrigation and irrigate from scheme

-        TODO
+        Irrigation from the scheme is handled as per version V2.0.0+  (if soil water is below trigger, calculate irrigation demand, check water avalibility and then irrigate up to the target) with one minor modification.
+        The maximum irrigation that can be applied on any given day is controlled by the new parameter 'abs_max_irr' this is envisioned as a limitation of equipment rather than water that of water availability.
+The amount of water that is to irrigate from a scheme on any given day is defined by the matrix_weather parameter 'max_irr'.
+Note that if 'max_irr' is set higher than 'abs_max_irr' then the water is not available for irrigation, but depending on the parameterisation of the model may be available to re-fill storage.
+If there is no scheme available (e.g. isolated storage from runoff), scheme based irrigation can be effectively turned off by setting the matrix_weather parameter 'max_irr' to zero and passing dummy values to matrix_weather parameters 'irr_trig', 'irr_targ'

 4. Calculate irrigation and irrigate from storage

-        TODO
+        If storage is implemented ('use_storage' = 1), storage can either be used in one of two modes:
+          1. to make up the difference between the weather_matrix parameter 'max_irr' and the irrigation demand to the target (calculated in step 3) to the extent possible depending on storage water avalibility.
+          2. calculating a novel storage demand AFTER SHEME IRRIGATION IS APPLIED.
+This demand is calculated as per the scheme demand, but from the matrix_weather parameters 'irr_trig_store' and 'irr_targ_store' it is important to recall that this demand is calculated after scheme based irrigation has been applied which means that the soil moisture may be below the storage trigger value before scheme irrigation, but no storage irrigation is applied because the scheme irrigation increased the soil water content above the trigger.
+        To implment mode 1 the parameter 'calc_ind_store_demand' is set to 0, mode 2 is implemented when 'calc_ind_store_demand' = 1

+        if storage irrigation occurs, then as much storage as is avalible is applied to reach the soil moisture target or the maximum irrigation rate ('abs_max_irr'), whichever is less.
+Note that a volume of storage can be held in reserve (e.g. for stock water).
+This volume is set in parameter 'stor_reserve_vol'.

+        Finally storage irrigation scheme ineffciency can be implmented with parameter 'stor_irr_ineff', which defines the fraction of the applied irrigation volume that is needed to compensate for losses in the process of irrigation.  a value of 0 means a perfecly effcient system, while a value of 1 means that for every m3 of water applied in irrigation from storage, 2 m3 is removed from the storage resevouir.

 5. refill storage from scheme (if allowed)

-        TODO

-***irrigation***

-The maximum irrigation that can be applied on any given day is controlled by the new parameter *'abs_max_irr'* this is envisioned as a limitation of equipment rather than water that of water availability.
-The amount of water that is to irrigate from a scheme on any given day is defined by the matrix_weather parameter *'max_irr'*.
-Note that if *'max_irr'* is set higher than *'abs_max_irr'* then the water is not available for irrigation, but depending on the parameterisation of the model may be available to re-fill storage.
-If there is no scheme available (e.g. isolated storage from runoff), scheme based irrigation can be effectively turned off by setting the matrix_weather parameter *'max_irr'* to zero and passing dummy values to matrix_weather parameters *'irr_trig', 'irr_targ'*

-the model will always preferentially irrigate from a scheme rather than the storage volume.

-TODO
+        The storage resevouir can implmented to be refilled by the excess water from the scheme.
+This process is implmented in a simple way:
+            1. calculate the amount of excess water
+            2. if the amount of water is greater than the minimum refill parameter ('stor_refill_min')
+            3. then refill the storage with the remaining water.
+            4. ineffciencies in the refilling process can be implmented with parameter 'stor_refill_losses' where the volume that enters the storage resevouir is equal to 'stor_refill_losses' * the excess water.

+all components of the storage water budget is saved to the output.

 #### new inputs/outputs